 Our business is in the business of providing our patients excellence implant and prosthodontic services and we look forward to being of benefit for you in your special needs.

-During the past twenty-five years of practicing the specialty of prosthodontic and implant dentistry, Dr LuBovich has been referred many patients whom other dentists care not to treat.
+During the Dr. Cottrill's time practicing prosthodontics, cosmetic dentistry and implant dentistry, Dr. Cottrill has been referred many patients whom other dentists care not to treat.

-During the course of these twenty-five years of treating patients other dentists choose not to, we have learned which patients have the best course of success in their implant-prosthodontic needs.
+During the course of Dr. Cottrill's time in dentistry of treating patients other dentists choose not to, we have learned which patients have the best course of success in their implant-prosthodontic needs.

 The type of patients who understand their dental difficulties and other things in their lives are, many times, their responsibility, and do not blame everybody in life for the course of their lives are the patients with the greatest potential of success in anything in their lives.
 Those patients who want to blame others for everything difficult in their lives on others have the least potential of success.